1. How to be okay with being alone

 2. How to make the first step to meet new people and even develop friendships

 When you travel in groups, you don’t necessarily feel the need to develop new friendships.
 But when you are alone somewhere new and you spent enough time paying attention to yourself, when you are done organizing your new apartment, and finished all your TV shows, you will feel the need to belong somewhere.
 Being away from home taught me how to reach out to others or when they reach out to me, how to be more open to go and spend time with them.
 Go out and meet new people!
 Don’t be afraid to make the first step.
-You don’t need to develop ever-lasting friendships the first night but who knows?
-You might find yourself some great friends.
+You don’t need to develop ever-lasting friendships the first night but who knows, you might find some great friends.
 You have nothing to lose.

 3. How to adjust to life situations and how to have fun no matter what